 You may choose to manually or automatically set the clock that your TV will use for recording or timer functions.
+You cannot schedule recordings if the clock is not properly set.

 Manual

 To manually set the clock, you need to select the current time, including AM or PM, current date, time zone for your area and the Daylight Savings time setting.